iterate-ch/docs/Cyberduck/Support.md

 ````

 **Cyberduck 8.0 or later required**
 Alternatively, enable debug logging by ticking the corresponding checkmark in the Cyberduck Preferences Connection tab.
-You can reach the logging output by clicking on the Show button within the same Cyberduck Preferences section.
-The file is called cyberduck.log.

 ## Feature Requests